esr360/One-Nexus/src/ui/modules/elements/alert/README.md

 > Specify the available Alert types

-* An Alert type is a color paired with an optoinal icon
+* An Alert type is a color paired with an optional icon

 <table>
   <tr>